What Happens After You Serve Your Spouse Texas Divorce Papers?

 What Does a Default Judgment Mean in a Texas Divorce – Video

-To secure a default judgment, the petitioning spouse must demonstrate to the court that the other party was properly served with divorce papers and that the response period has expired.
-It’s also important to note that Texas law requires a mandatory 60-day waiting period before a divorce can be finalized or a default judgment granted, as stated in Texas Family Code Section 6.702.
+To secure a default judgment, the petitioning spouse must show the court that the other party received proper service and that the response deadline has passed.
+Texas law also requires a mandatory 60-day waiting period before the court can finalize a divorce or grant a default judgment, as outlined in Texas Family Code Section 6.702.

 During the hearing for What Does a Default Judgment Mean in a Texas Divorce?, the petitioning party must present all necessary documentation, including the Final Decree of Divorce, proof of service, and any relevant child support information.
 This ensures that the court has all the required information to issue a fair and enforceable judgment.